ruslo/CGold/docs/first-step/run-executable/cli-xcode.rst

 CLI: Xcode
 ----------

-To build and Xcode project from the command line, ``xcodebuild`` can be used.
+To build an Xcode project from the command line, ``xcodebuild`` can be used.
 Check it can be found:

 .. code-block:: none